 - CRA Charity Quick View for USC Foundation

-If you have any questions about our financial information, please contact our Director of Finance and Human Resources, Martin Settle.
+If you have any questions about our financial information, please contact our Executive Director, Martin Settle.

 USC Canada would like to specifically acknowledge the crucial ongoing support of: